-Should photography, as a memory element, represent the most faithful possible the reality, the event, or take advantage of the subject you have in the front of you to recreate it?
+Should photography, as a memory element, represent the most faithful possible reality, the event, or take advantage of the subject you have in front of you to recreate it?

 So why not the wedding photographer take that difference and make it a factor of creativity?
-Profiting the distortion factor of the wide angle lens and produce images of great tridimensionality and depth.
-Everyone remembers the photograph of a particular square seen in a magazine and, when visiting it, be amazed how small it is.
-Or use the tele lens to separate what you want, and still take advantage of the “blur” factor to dress and engage the bride and groom in a cloud that just show them only.
+Profiting the distortion factor of the wide-angle lens and producing images of great tridimensionality and depth.
+Everyone remembers the photograph of a particular square seen in a magazine and when visiting it, is amazed at how small it is.
+Or use the telelens to separate what you want, and still take advantage of the “blur” factor to dress and engage the bride and groom in a cloud that just shows them only.

-There are some images of Catarina and João wedding.
+There are some images of Catarina and João’s wedding.